WHO statistics on diseases of disabled children. World report on disability. Central Federal District

 Mental disorders

-affective disorders- short-term or long-term mood or well-being disorders.
+Affective disorders- short-term or long-term mood or well-being disorders.

 3. Accounting for disability